ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d2 - a - Functions Advanced.md

 - Main difference:
   - function expression: we can not call the function before it has been created
     - makes sense: show example of the same with variables
-  - function declaration: a function call can be 'before' the function declaration
+  - function declaration: a function can be invoked 'before' the function declaration
     - why?
 Hoisting (lesson next week)